Introduction

 Step 1: Spray Hairspray

-Generously spray the hairspray onto the nail polish stain, ensuring it is well-saturated.
+Generously spray the hairspray onto the nail polish stain.
+Make sure it’s well-saturated.

 Step 2: Let it Sit

-Allow the hairspray to sit for a few minutes to effectively soften the polish.
+Allow the hairspray to sit for a few minutes.
+This will help soften the polish effectively.

 Step 3: Blot Away

-Blot the area with a clean cloth until the stain begins to lift, then rinse the spot with water to remove any residue.
+Blot the area with a clean cloth until the stain starts to lift.
+Then rinse the spot with water to remove any leftover residue.

 Method 5: Dish Soap and Warm Water